ieeesbkastoria/ieeextreme-18-workshop/README.md

 # IEEEXtreme-18-Workshop

-### Solution to the problems discussed in the IEEEXtreme-Countdown Workshop(13/10) by the [IEEE Student Branch University of Western Macedonia, Kastoria](https://www.instagram.com/ieeesbkastoria/).
+### Solutions to the problems discussed in the IEEEXtreme-Countdown Workshop(13/10) by the [IEEE Student Branch University of Western Macedonia, Kastoria](https://www.instagram.com/ieeesbkastoria/).
 The two problems that will be discussed are [Rigged Dice](https://csacademy.com/ieeextreme-practice/task/rigged-dice/statement/) and [Maximum Exploitation](https://csacademy.com/ieeextreme-practice/task/exploitation/).

 ## Table of Contents